DFE-Digital/apply-for-teacher-training/docs/permissions.md

 When the course of an application choice is not self ratified, these permissions must also be configured for the provider that the provider user belongs to in order for them to be able to take the relevant action.

 So, for example, if Jane is able to **Make decisions** on behalf of _Provider A_ who is the training provider for a course ratified by _Provider B_, she can only use this permission if _Provider A_ is also able to **Make decisions** for any courses ratified by _Provider B_.
-However if the course is self ratified then she will be able to **Make decisions** for it, as in that instance organisational level permissions will not be relevant.
+However if the course is self ratified then she will be able to **Make decisions** for it, as in that instance organisation level permissions will not be relevant.

 ## Support User Permissions